smithy-lang/smithy/docs/source/1.0/guides/converting-to-openapi.rst

 Smithy and OpenAPI take very different approaches to modeling APIs.
 Smithy is *protocol agnostic*, which means it focuses on the interfaces and abstractions that are provided to end-users rather than how the data is sent over the wire.
-While Smithy can define RESTful APIs, OpenAPI *specializes* in defining *only* RESTful APIs.
+While Smithy can define RESTful APIs, RPC APIs, pub/sub APIs, and more, OpenAPI *only* defines RESTful APIs.
 Both approaches have their own strengths and weaknesses.
-For example, while Smithy can define a much broader set of functionality and services, it requires abstractions that have their own underlying complexity.
+For example, while Smithy can define a much broader set of functionality, services, and client behaviors, it requires abstractions that have their own underlying complexity.
 OpenAPI is more permissive in the kinds of services it can describe, making it easier to adapt to existing web services, but at the same time making it easier to author APIs that provide a poor customer experience when using clients in strongly-typed languages.

 Unsupported features